lanl/FEHM/docs/getting-started/fehmpytest-info/testing.md

 ---

-Use fehmpytests to test changes to FEHM to ensure correct simulations.
-Please ensure that you are using Python3.
+FEHM provides a set of python driven tests to verify the FEHM installation.
+These tests require Python3 be installed.

 ## Running the Tests

-To test the default set of tests:
+To run and verify the default set of tests:

 Navigate to the folder *fehmpytests* in a terminal.
 Type the following command into the terminal: